yilmazbingo/algorithm-solutions-in-python/graphs/topological/topological_sort.md

 - Aside building the adajcent list, we also have to build the indegree array.

-- It is always applicable in DAG, THERES SHOULD BE NO CYCLE. because, eventually we wont have any node whose indegree is 0.
+- It is always applicable in DAG, THERES SHOULD BE NO CYCLE. because, eventually we wont have any node whose indegree is 0 if it cyclic.
 **Example**

 prerequisites=[[1,0],[2,1],[2,5],[0,3],[4,3],[3,5],[4,5]]